 Born and raised in Nashville, Mike has a special place in his heart for bluegrass and country music.
 At age 14, Mike recorded his first CD, Lost Indian- a collection of traditional fiddle classics.
 Shortly after, the director of Vanderbilt University's fiddle program as well as Mike's first fiddle instructor, Crystal Plohman, invited Mike to teach alongside fiddle greats Vassar Clemens, Buddy Spicher, and Bobby Hicks at the Vanderbilt Blair School of Music International Fiddle Camp.

-Soon thereafter, Bobby introduced Mike to bluegrass icon Jesse McReynolds, who invited Mike to tour with him and the Virginia Boys including regular weekend performances at the Grand Ole Opry.
+Soon thereafter, Bobby Hicks introduced Mike to bluegrass legend Jesse McReynolds, who invited Mike to tour with him and the Virginia Boys including regular weekend performances at the Grand Ole Opry.
 Jesse’s humility, originality, and stamina have been a tremendous personal and musical influence on Mike.

 At ages 14 and 15, a few years after moving from Nashville to Massachusetts with his family, Mike toured with the Gordon Stone Trio (Gordon, Aram Bedrosian) throughout Vermont and the northeast.
 Together they recorded Rhymes with Orange, an eclectic collection of tunes which won Vermont’s 2006 Album of the Year award.
 Gordon introduced Mike to the amazing guitarist and singer, Michael Daves, who taught Mike mandolin and introduced him to early bluegrass music.
 Michael later introduced Mike to Tony Trischka, one of the most influential banjo players in roots music.
 Mike has toured with Tony in a number of his projects including the Double Banjo Bluegrass project, Territory, and Great Big World.
 A great banjoist and tremendous person, Tony continues to be an inspiration and important mentor to Mike.